Navigating the Foster Care System in Virginia: A Complete Guide for Prospective and Current Foster Parents

 Kinship Care and Adoption Options

-A child who receives care from relatives or close family friends becomes part of kinship care instead of traditional foster family placement.
-Through kinship care, children maintain cultural connections because they can keep seeing familiar people from their native environment.
+A child who receives care from relatives or close family friends becomes part of kinship care, rather than traditional foster family placement.
+Through kinship care, children maintain cultural connections because they can continue to see familiar people from their native environment.
 When possible, Virginia selects the placement of children in familiar family systems since these arrangements tend to create more stable environments for the children.

 The care system sometimes needs to prevent children from safely returning to their birth parents.
 The situation requires adoption to become a permanent choice.
 The decision to adopt foster children exists among many foster parents who care for such children.
 Openness to adoption allows you to proceed with the agency through legal procedures.
 The final objective of child placement remains to identify the most suitable permanent arrangement, which can be a home-based residency or adoption placement with a new family.